PoulavBhowmick03/bobasoda/README.md

 ---

 ## **What is Bobasoda?**
-Bobasoda is a one-minute prediction market game built on **BNB Chain**, where players bet on whether the price of an asset will go up or down in the next 60 seconds.
+Bobasoda is a one-minute prediction market game built on **BASE**, where players bet on whether the price of an asset will go up or down in the next 60 seconds.
 It's quick, fun, and entirely on-chain — a blend of trading instincts and game-like excitement.

 ---